 We’ve recently written guides to 10 Irish Attractions off the Beaten Path and an Irish Adventure Bucket List.
 We realised that Killarney featured on both these guides and decided to create a guide that focuses purely on Killarney.
-If anything in this guide inspires you to travel with Overland Ireland, take a look at our small group tours of Ireland and our self-drive tours of Ireland.
+If anything in this guide inspires you to travel with Overland Ireland, take a look at our small group tours of Ireland, private tours of Ireland and our self-drive tours of Ireland.

 An Introduction to Killarney

 Killarney is a town in the southwest of Ireland that is known for its idyllic architecture and friendly locals.
 While the town is worth visiting in its own right, it is Killarney National Park that most people usually mean when they refer to “Killarney”.

 The town of the same name is technically in Killarney National Park, and people often simply refer to the entire area as “Killarney”.
 Now, let’s discuss why you shouldn’t really bother going to Killarney…

 You absolutely shouldn’t visit Killarney if you don’t like gorgeous Irish countryside with grass, mountains, and lakes as far as the eye can see.